We use our proprietary methodology to produce these rankings. Learn more →

 Cambridge, Massachusetts

 Founded in 1817, Harvard Law School is among the oldest law schools in the nation.
 Taught by a faculty of more than 250 professors, its curriculum incorporates traditional and emerging legal fields.
-Its library houses more than 2 million volumes.

 Students can take advantage of advanced coursework, fellowships and clinical work, as well as study abroad opportunities through exchange programs with law schools worldwide.